Pros & Cons of Becoming a Programmer Analyst: Should You Go For It?

 Luckily, with such strong demand for programmers, you can always change jobs until you find the company and culture that works well for you.

-So, you've run through this list of common pros and cons, and are still interested in becoming a programmer analyst?
+So you've run through this list of common pros and cons, and are still interested in becoming a software developer?
 Your next step is to explore training options and speak with an admissions advisor.

-Any programmer analyst college you consider should offer detailed admissions counselling for this program.
-At Herzing, you can get the process started online.
+Any college you consider should offer detailed admissions counselling for this program.

 What can you ask about?
 An advisor will guide you through: